Modeling of flopping-mode spin qubits: beyond the two-site model: Abstract

 \section{Abstract}

-We present a semi-analytical microscopic modeling framework for flopping-mode spin qubits, with which we capture the spatial properties of their double-well confinement and electromagnetic environment beyond conventional low-energy approximations.
-Our framework enables a direct mapping from the device geometry to qubit parameters and metrics.
+We present a flexible microscopic modeling framework for flopping-mode spin qubits that captures the spatial structure of the double-well confinement and magnetic-field-gradient profile beyond conventional low-energy approximations.
+Our model enables a direct mapping from the device geometry to qubit parameters and metrics.
 By using this approach, we simulate electric dipole spin resonance-based single-qubit control and evaluate the frequency and spectral purity of the Rabi oscillations across different parameter regimes.
 Our analysis reveals a fundamental tradeoff between fast electrical driving and clean single-mode Rabi oscillations.
 We also investigate two-qubit control by considering two capacitively coupled flopping-mode qubits and derive the corresponding exchange interaction with an appropriately restricted configuration interaction treatment.
 Our approach reveals the interplay between the spatial profile of the double-well confinement, magnetic field gradient, and Coulomb interaction, which together govern the effective exchange coupling strength.
-Our microscopic modeling framework enables efficient exploration of large parameter spaces and provides design guidelines for optimizing flopping-mode spin qubits in realistic architectures.
-This framework can also be generalized in a straightforward manner to other electrically controlled spin qubit platforms.
+Our microscopic modeling framework enables efficient exploration of device geometries and provides design guidelines for optimizing flopping-mode spin qubits in realistic architectures.